MoulikBansal/leetcph/README.md

 ## Requirements

 - Ensure the langauage you are coding in (Python or C++) is installed in your system.

+### If you are downloading from vs code extension view
-- Ensure that npm is installed in your system.
+- Ensure that npm is installed in your system
 - Install puppereer in your system by `npm install puppeteer`

 ## Extension Settings